 Thurrock has a stock of 10,000 council houses, including 1,200 sheltered and extra care homes.

-House price information below is from the Land Registry Housing Price Index, July 2016.
+House price information below is from the Land Registry UK House Price Index.
 Other information comes from the national census of 2011.

 |Housing status||Thurrock||East region||England|